ghostbsd/networkmgr/docs/TESTING_ENTERPRISE_WPA.md

 - FreeBSD/GhostBSD system
 - A wireless card that supports AP mode (for hostapd)
-- Another wireless card (or separate machine) for testing as client
+- Another wireless card (or separate machine) for testing as a client

 ## Installation